Niaratho/kafka-workshop/04_message_schemas/README.md

 3. Use the `kafka-console-producer` to send a few messages that do not comply with the known user schema, e.g. by introducing additional fields or sending entirely different content.
 Examine the behaviour of the consumer application. **How to enable the consumer to continue working properly in case of such events?**

+**Learning Objectives**
+- understanding the risks of incompatible data format

 ## Level 4.3 - Avro Producer